This post may contain affiliate links, view our disclosure policy.

-Whether you’re building your dream pantry, remodeling an existing pantry, or maybe you want to get your existing pantry organized, I’m sharing my 6 Best Ways to Organize Your Pantry.
+Whether you’re building your dream pantry, remodeling an existing pantry, or maybe you just want to get yours organized, I’m sharing my 6 Best Ways to Organize Your Pantry.

-We’ve been in the new house for almost a year, and I love my pantry!
+We’ve been in the new house for almost two years now, and I still love my pantry!
 It’s probably one of my favorite areas in the house.
-So after designing and building out our pantry, here are some of my best ways to organize your pantry at home.
+So after designing and building out ours, here are some of my best ways to organize your pantry at home.
 Plus, many of the tips that I’m sharing are budget-friendly!

 And if you’re looking to build out or remodel your pantry, here’s some additional inspiration to help, 15 Beautiful Pantry Designs with Perfect Organization.